matloff/fastStat/StatBareMin.md

 we hit a dead end here?
 It turns out that the answer is no.  We can estimate that standard deviation too.

-There is also a related question:  What most of the values of T are near each other, BUT not centered near &theta;?
+There is also a related question:  What if most of the values of T are near each other, BUT not centered near &theta;?
 This is a question of (near-) *unbiasedness* of T.  It's beyond the scope of "bare minimum or less" tutorial, but see Lesson STDERRS of the *fastStat* tutorial.

-#  Confidence intervals
+##  Confidence intervals

 Recall the political poll example, and the notion of margin of error.
 Recall that we used Q to denote the proportion of Candidate X supporters